 8. Banana (Musa oriana) – I don’t know about you, but this one came as a surprise to me.
 I love my banana plant, and I’m thrilled to know it has the added benefit of removing toxins from the air in my home!
 They like lots of light and water, and can be a bit high maintenance.
 So, if you want to keep one as a houseplant, be sure to look for ‘Musa oriana’, as other varieties are more difficult.

 10. Corn plant (Dracaena fragrans) – They have a funny name (because the foliage looks similar to corn), but they are one of the best houseplants for cleaner air.
 And who can argue with that!
-Corn plants grow great in a dark corner, and don’t require any special care.
-They will even get cute little flower poofs when grown in the right conditions.
+They will even get cute little flower poofs in the right conditions.
+Learn all about their care here.

 11. Weeping fig (Ficus benjamina) – If you’re looking for a large floor houseplants to clean the air in your house, then look no further!
 Weeping figs are wonderful, and can get very tall.
 Grow it near a sunny window, keep the soil evenly watered, and you’ll have a large tree in no time!